 Consumer representatives are expected to participate in all meetings of their committee, to participate in out of meeting electronic communication and to develop their standards through negotiation and consensus with the rest of the committee.
 Committees meet two or three times per year and representatives are reimbursed for their travel expenses.

-If you are interested in finding out more about becoming a CFA standards representative, please contact:
+If you are interested in finding out more about becoming a volunteer CFA standards representative, please contact:

 Current Standards Representatives

 Currently CFA has more than 30 active volunteer consumer representatives involved in over 60 standards technical committees.
 The Standards Australia website contains an up-to-date list of all the technical committees and their membership.